Main content | back to top

 The pipelines carry oil and gas from three often ice-bound offshore platforms to an ice-free port in the warmer south of the island for shipping.
 The first oil arrived at Sakhalin-2’s Prigorodnoye port in December 2008, and the first gas in February 2009.
 This allowed Russia to export energy from its eastern coast to new markets for the first time.

 Harnessing the cold

-The pipelines were laid in mountain areas where melting snow and rainfall causes landslides in swampy areas in the lowlands that are difficult to access in winter.
+The pipelines were laid in mountain areas where melting snow and rainfall cause landslides in swampy areas in the lowlands that are difficult to access in winter.
 Rainfall is heavy in autumn.
-In summer, temperatures climb to over 30 degrees Celsius (86°Fahrenheit), but in winter, they can drop to -45°C (-49°Fahrenheit) and snow typically falls several metres deep.
+In summer, temperatures climb above 30 degrees Celsius (86° Fahrenheit), but in winter, they can drop to -45°C (-49° Fahrenheit) and snow typically falls several metres deep.
 Construction in swampy areas was mainly carried out in winter when the frozen earth could support the weight of tracked vehicles and other heavy equipment.

 Near rivers and in some swampy areas, workers built roads made from ice, pouring water on wooden beams and waiting for it to freeze before adding more layers of water.
 In the same areas, pipelines are weighed down with concrete, to prevent them from floating to the surface when the ground thaws.

 Some 500,000 tonnes of steel went into building the onshore pipelines, which run through forests, swamps and wetlands.
 They cross plains and mountains and more than 1,000 rivers and streams.